 • Process mapping

 • Residential PV installations

-speaking ability in both large and small settings, and project
+Successful applicants will have excellent writing skills, public speaking ability in both large and small settings, and project

 management experience.
 This position will require the ability to work independently as well as collaborate with multiple stakeholders.
 Two to five years’ experience in a relevant field is required.Graduate degree preferred in energy policy or similar focus.
 Applicants must be able and willing to travel across the State.